 This is an intermediate level trip technically, but advanced level in terms of fitness.
 To take part you should be at Fitness Level 4-5 and Tech Level 2-3 (see our Fitness/Experience guidelines).
 A high level of fitness, good scrambling experience and some outdoor climbing experience* are required, as you must be agile enough on rock to move quickly and safely over long sections of rough walking and scrambling terrain as well as climb Diff-Severe rock pitches quickly in boots or approach shoes with a rucksack on.
 You also need to have done some abseiling.

 In terms of equivalent Alpine experience, longer AD rocky ridge routes in the Alps (eg Dent Blanche, Dent du Geant, Matterhorn, Eiger etc) are all good experience, whereas longer non-technical snow ascents like the voie normales on Mont Blanc, Gran Paradiso etc are not sufficient, unless you have additional good quality experience on technical rocky terrain (eg harder scrambles, trad rock climbs, long fell races etc).
-If you’ve climbed with us before then we’ll advise about suitability, or if you’ve climbed with another BMG Guide we may ask for a reference.
+If you’ve climbed with us before then we’ll advise about suitability, or if you’ve climbed with another IFMGA Guide we may ask for a reference.

 One IFMGA guide climbing with 2 clients.